VANDRANKI/VANDRANKI/README.md

 I'm a data enthusiast who thrives on transforming complex datasets into actionable insights.
 Currently serving as a **Visiting Research Associate at Clarkson University**, where I'm pioneering innovative approaches at the intersection of machine learning and semiconductor technology.
 My journey bridges the worlds of software engineering, data science, and cutting-edge AI research.

-**What drives me?** The challenge of making data tell its story—whether through predictive models, elegant visualizations, or intelligent systems that solve real-world problems.
+**What drives me?** The challenge of making data tell its story - whether through predictive models, elegant visualizations, or intelligent systems that solve real-world problems.
 I believe in sustainable, long-lasting solutions over quick fixes.

 - 🔬 **Current Role:** Visiting Research Associate @ Clarkson University
-- 🎓 **Education:** MS in Applied Data Science (GPA: 3.95/4.0) | BTech in Computer Science
+- 🎓 **Education:** MS in Applied Data Science (GPA: 3.95/4.0) | BTech in Computer Science (GPA: 8.08/10.00)
 - 🌍 **Location:** Potsdam, New York
 - 🧪 **Research Focus:** Machine Learning for CMP (Chemical Mechanical Planarization) in Semiconductor Manufacturing
 - 💡 **Passion:** Turning raw data into intelligent solutions that matter